What Happens to Your Siding During Winter

 • Water stains

-If you notice any of these signs, it is important to have your siding inspected by a professional to determine the extent of the damage and the best course of action for repair.
+If you notice any of these signs, having your siding inspected by a professional is essential to determine the extent of the damage and the best course of action for repair.

 Ice dams along the edge of a roof during winter.